I had the chance to interview my physical therapist, Dr. Stephanie Owens-Burkhart, on the Design Your Dream Life Podcast.

 The Correct Way To Sit

-What you might not know is there’s a proper way to sit.
+What you might not know is there’s a proper way to sit that leads to good posture.

 I had no idea.
 Seriously.